 Size Both Tesla Model 3 long-range and performance are all-wheel-drive systems.
 The double motors provide excellent torque and performance in different road conditions.

-But Tesla Model 3 performance variant has a bigger battery than the long-range trim.
+But Tesla Model 3 long-range variant has a bigger battery than t performance trim.
 It is the best option for those looking for better mileage coverage on a single charge.